radically-digital/example-readme/README.md

 <details>
 <summary>⭐ Important Notes ⭐</summary>

-- if this uses ci/cd link out to it along with the environments.
+- If this uses ci/cd link out to it along with the environments.
 - Make use of badges where possible
   - [circleci status-badges](https://circleci.com/docs/2.0/status-badges)
   - [Github Workflow status badge](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge)